WiMoVE-OSS/docs/docs/setup/manual/access_point.md

-# Set up an Access Point
+# Set Up an Access Point

 This part of the guide will show you how to set up wimoved on your openWRT Access Point.